pantor/frankx/README.md

 ## Tutorial

-In your C++ project, just include `frankx/frankx.hpp` and link the library.
-As a very basic example, only four lines of code are needed for simple robotic motions.
+Frankx comes with both a C++ and Python API that differ only regarding real-time capability.
+We will introduce both languages next to each other.
+In your C++ project, just include `include <frankx/frankx.hpp>` and link the library.
+For Python, just `import frankx`.
+As a first example, only four lines of code are needed for simple robotic motions.

 ```c++
 #include <frankx/frankx.hpp>